Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 The launcher button is configured in a manner consistent with other Bars button controls including support for common properties like `Command`, [Key](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLauncherButton.Key), [Label](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLauncherButton.Label) (with support to auto-generate from `Key`), and [KeyTipText](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLauncherButton.KeyTipText) (with support to auto-generate from `Label`).
 [Screen Tips](screen-tips.md) are also supported.

-Unlike other buttons, however, the [SmallImageSource](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLauncherButton.SmallImageSource) property does not define the button content.
+Unlike other buttons, however, the @if (avalonia) { [SmallIcon](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLauncherButton.SmallIcon) }@if (wpf) { [SmallImageSource](xref:@ActiproUIRoot.Controls.Bars.RibbonGroupLauncherButton.SmallImageSource) } property does not define the button content.
 Instead, this image is *only* displayed when the ribbon is using the `Simplified` layout mode and the launcher button has been moved to an overflow menu.
 In the overflow menu, the icon will be displayed in the icon column consistent with other menu items.

 ### Defining Groups